 Any 8 talks – save 38%

-You don’t think of London as a centre of aviation history, but it is!
-From the days of ballooning in Hyde Park to Tommy Sopwith’s Hart, Hurricane & Harrier aircraft, Charles Rolls and the monuments to the brave men who lost their lives in world conflicts.
-They are all remembered in this short flypast of West London.
+Another of our shorter talks to give you a break during the day.
+The early days of British aviation, including ballooning in Hyde Park, Tommy Sopwith’s Hart, Charles Rolls and monuments to the brave men who lost their lives in world conflicts.